Team Member Profiles:

 Rock Ten Mile Challenge in 57:55.

 Jon would successfully defend his title at the 2019 Red Rock Canyon Half Marathon, winning the race by more than 8 minutes with a time of 1:21:33.
+In March at San Diego Half Marathon, Jon would set a new PR of 1:16:11.

 Now, a brand new father and husband, Jon tries to juggle running with work and family life.
 He is very excited to be a part of the Ninja Endurance Racing team as of February 2019 and can’t wait to see what the future holds.